sbashar/python/source/index.rst

 ..
-Python code documentation master file, created by sphinx-quickstart on Wed Apr 24 20:46:18 2019.
+Python Code documentation master file, created by sphinx-quickstart on Wed Apr 24 23:00:50 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Python code's documentation!
+Welcome to Python Code's documentation!
 =======================================

 .. toctree::